Watch the Action-Packed Black Widow Trailers

 [Video credit: Marvel Studios]

-The trailer begins with scenes from previous AVENGERS movies, as Natasha (Johansson) narrates.
+The first trailer begins with scenes from previous AVENGERS movies, as Natasha (Johansson) narrates.
 “I used to have nothing, and then I got this job – this family.
 But nothing lasts forever.”
 In between scenes, Natasha stares at herself in the mirror as she recalls her life with the Avengers.
 She speaks with someone who may be General Thaddeus Ross (William Hurt), originally introduced way back in THE INCREDIBLE HULK back in 2008.
 We see Ross, looking much younger than we’re used to seeing him, which means that we're probably looking at a flashback.
 Whoever the man she's talking to is, he wants to know Nat's next move; she says she’s done running from her past.
 She’s going back to Budapest.

 We see Nat in the famous Keleti Station in Budapest, and, in a very classic-style apartment, she gently taunts and then confronts a mysterious young woman, Yelena Belova (Florence Pugh).
 Yelena is clearly also an assassin trained by the same Black Widow program as Natasha.
 We can see that as they fight, mirroring each other's moves exactly.